Modern Food Industries

 HUL was the sole bidder for Modern Foods.
 It paid Rs 10.5 million, as per the valuation exercise undertaken by its valuer ICICI, for 74% of the shares.
 Later the government exercised its put option to sell the remaining 26% to HUL for Rs 4.4 million in November 2002.
 In 2006, HUL merged MFIL with itself.
 Senior HUL officials said the acquisition was a complete misfit with the HUL culture and systems.
 The company had admitted that the acquisition was a mistake on account of improper due diligence.

 In 2001, HUL referred MFIL to Board of Industrial and Financial Reconstruction.
-Subsequently HUL decided to sell the company to Singapore-based Everstone Capital in April 2016.
+Subsequently HUL decided to sell the company to Singapore-based Everstone Capital Asia in April 2016.
 In February 2021, it was acquired by Mexican bakery company Grupo Bimbo.